lifeLessCoder/whats_my_status/README.md

 A CLI using nodejs

 ## Steps to use the CLI
-1. Download this project.
+1. Fork this repo (if you want to suggest changes) or directly clone to your local system using ssh.
-2. Open the terminal and navigate to the root directory of this project.
+2. Open terminal and navigate to the root directory of this project.
-3. Enter the command "node index.js".
+3. Run the command "node index.js".

 ![1](https://user-images.githubusercontent.com/33070301/61107193-f1cb5980-a49c-11e9-9728-7471d3c257b1.png)